-commercial practises and breaches of intellectual property.
-Trafficking in illegal content is often undertaken by terrorist and other criminal organisations to launder and raise seed money to finance their operations.
-This problem requires a combination of legislative, non-legislative and voluntary measures based on collaboration between authorities and providers, in the full respect for fundamental rights.
-Though the threat of illegal content has been mitigated by successful initiatives such as the industry-led Code of Conduct on countering illegal hate speech online and the WEPROTECT Global Alliance to end child sexual abuse online, it is necessary to establish a legislative framework for crossborder cooperation between national regulatory authorities to take down illegal content.
-13. (2) Hosting service providers active on the internet play an essential role in the digital economy by connecting business and citizens and by facilitating public debate and the distribution and receipt of information, opinions and ideas, contributing significantly to innovation, economic growth and job AM 5 (2) Hosting service providers active on the internet play an essential role in the digital economy by connecting business and citizens, providing learning opportunities and by facilitating (2) Hosting service providers active on the internet play an essential role in the digital economy by connecting business and citizens and by facilitating public debate and the distribution and receipt of information, opinions and ideas, contributing significantly to innovation, economic growth and job creation in the Union.
-However, their services are in certain cases abused by third parties to carry out illegal activities online.
-Of particular concern is the misuse of hosting service providers by terrorist groups and their supporters to disseminate terrorist content online in order to spread their message, to radicalise and recruit and to facilitate and direct terrorist activity.
+commercial practises and

+breaches of intellectual property.

+Trafficking in illegal content is

+often undertaken by terrorist and

+other criminal organisations to

+launder and raise seed money to

+finance their operations.
+This

+problem requires a combination

+of legislative, non-legislative and

+voluntary measures based on

+collaboration between authorities

+and providers, in the full respect

+for fundamental rights.
+Though

+the threat of illegal content has

+been mitigated by successful

+initiatives such as the industry-

+led Code of Conduct on

+countering illegal hate speech

+online and the WEPROTECT

+Global Alliance to end child

+sexual abuse online, it is

+necessary to establish a

+legislative framework for cross-

+border cooperation between

+national regulatory authorities to

+take down illegal content.

+13. (2) Hostin ng service providers active AM 5 (2) Hosting service providers active

+1.5. t play an essential role in on the internet play an essential role in

+onomy by connecting (2) Hosting service providers the digital economy by connecting

+Ū. citizens and by facilitating (2) Hosting service providers active on the internet play an business and citizens and by facilitating

+public debate and the distribution and essential role in the digital public debate and the distribution and

+receipt of info ormation, opinions and - receipt of information, opinions and

+uting significantly to economy by connecting business ideas, contributing significantly to

+conomic growth and job and citizens, providing learning innovation, economic growth and job

+C 3 opportunities and by facilitating